 Christchurch residents were jolted back to the terror and disruption of September and February when two powerful aftershocks struck the city, injuring more than 40 people, further damaging quake-hit buildings and battering already shattered nerves.

 A magnitude 5.5 quake hit at 1pm and a 6.0 aftershock – the third largest quake since the 7.1 September 4 quake – struck at 2.20pm.
 Both were thought to be on the same Port Hills fault that generated the February 22 quake that killed 182 people.

 About 46 people were seen at Christchurch Hospital and the 24-hour surgery in Bealey Ave for a range of injuries and earthquake-related conditions, including six who had been hit by falling debris.

 The hospital said last night there were two people with major injuries.
 Another person had a possible spinal injury, and others had cuts, bruises and chest pains.

-The quakes caused cliff collapses along the city's eastern bays, including a Sumner collapse that took part of an unoccupied house with it.
+The quakes caused cliff collapses along the city's eastern bays – including a Sumner collapse which took part of an unoccupied house with it.
 They also triggered liquefaction across the eastern and southern suburbs hardest hit in February.

 Some Christchurch Hospital patients made their own decision to leave the hospital after both quakes.
 The main hospital complex did not suffer major structural damage, but some aged residential care facilities were damaged.

-Hundreds of shoppers fled shopping centres and supermarkets, including Westfield Riccarton, after the 1pm tremor.
+Hundreds of shoppers fled shopping centres and supermarkets, including Riccarton Mall, after the 1pm tremor.
 Among them were Greymouth pair Matt Adams and Crystal Graham-Hayes.

 "All the lights started shaking to the ground.
 I freaked out a little bit," Adams said.